New rail station

-Construction of the new station began in 2015 and is expected to be completed in time to be opened in early 2018.
-Once completed, the station is set to become the second biggest on the Transperth network, after the Perth station.
+Construction of the new station began in 2015 and was completed in December 2017.
+It was opened to the public in January 2018.
+The station is the second biggest in the Transperth network, after the Perth station.

-The station construction is estimated to cost approximately A$40m ($29.4m), while an additional A$60m ($44m) will be spent to construct supporting infrastructure such as overhead wiring, signalling and tracks.
+The station was built at a cost of approximately A$40m ($29.4m) while an additional A$60m ($44m) was spent on supporting infrastructure such as overhead wiring, signalling and tracks.
 The Public Transport Authority of Western Australia (PTA) is the project owner.

 Located on the Burswood Peninsula, Perth Stadium Station has been built on the former Belmont Park Station site.
-The new station includes three island platforms, measuring 150m, 225m and 233m long, with an allowance for the future extension of all platforms to 300m.
+The new station includes three island platforms, measuring 150m, 225m and 233m, with a possibility for all platforms to be extended by 300m in the future.
 The three island platforms are connected by two pedestrian concourses and 11 lifts.

 With a train leaving every two to three minutes after a game, the new station will move up to 28,000 patrons within an hour of an event.
-Six-car trains will run on the new station tracks, and the station will have the capacity to stow 117 railcars.
+Six-car trains are used on the new station tracks, and the station has the capacity to store 117 railcars.

 The new station has a bronze-coloured façade, similar to that of the new Perth Stadium.
 The design also includes a wide roof stretching out from the enclosed concourse to protect passengers from the weather.

-The nearby East Perth Station will also be upgraded as part of the transport infrastructure project for Perth Stadium.
+The nearby East Perth Station was also upgraded with an investment of A$25m ($17m) as part of the transport infrastructure project for Perth Stadium.

-Major works on Perth Stadium Station include the construction of six pre-cast platforms, 190 mast piles, and 11km of tracks.
+Major works on Perth Stadium Station included construction of six pre-cast platforms, 190 mast piles, and 11km of track.

-The station construction has involved the participation of more than 100 contractors and subcontractors.
-The concourse construction is expected to use approximately 340t of steel.
+Station construction involved more than 100 contractors and subcontractors.
+The concourse’s construction used approximately 340t of steel.

 The PRISM Alliance consortium comprising the Public Transport Authority, Laing O’Rourke, and AECOM was awarded the station construction contract.

-The new multi-purpose Perth Stadium has a capacity of 60,000 (in AFL mode) and can host AFL, cricket, rugby league and union, football (soccer), and entertainment events.
-Approximately 80% of Perth Stadium crowd is expected to use the public transport options to get to and from events.
+The new multi-purpose Perth Stadium has a capacity of 60,000 (in AFL mode) and can host AFL, cricket, rugby, football, and entertainment events.
+Approximately 80% of the Perth Stadium crowd is predicted to use the public transport options to get to and from events.

-Expected to open in early 2018, Perth Stadium will be integrated within a broader Stadium Park, creating opportunities for the establishment of cafes, restaurants, playgrounds, community spaces and other infrastructure, which can be used on both the event and non-event days.
+Perth Stadium is integrated within a broader Stadium Park, creating opportunities for the establishment of cafes, restaurants, playgrounds, community spaces and other infrastructure, which can be used every day.